TwoFistedJustice/weather/readme.md

 and "mapQuestKey" to the string value of the respective keys.

 **INSTALLING THE APP**
-Extact the zip file to a location of your preference.
+Extract the zip file to a location of your preference.
 Open the location in terminal.
 Install the dependencies using `npm` and the `--save` switch.

 **USING THE APP**